Entromorgan/SignFi/README.md

 You need to read and agree to the following terms of use to download and use the SignFi dataset.

-1. Definitions
+>1.
+Definitions
+>

-The following terms, unless the context requires otherwise, have the following meanings:
+>The following terms, unless the context requires otherwise, have the following meanings:
+>

-“Data Team”: means the employees and students at the College of William and Mary who are working on the SignFi dataset;
+>“Data Team”: means the employees and students at the College of William and Mary who are working on the SignFi dataset;
+>

-“SignFi Dataset”: means the channel state information traces collected by the Data Team;
+>“SignFi Dataset”: means the channel state information traces collected by the Data Team;
+>

-“Licensee”, “You”, “Your”, “Yours”: means the person or entity acquiring a license hereunder for access to and use of the SignFi Dataset.
+>“Licensee”, “You”, “Your”, “Yours”: means the person or entity acquiring a license hereunder for access to and use of the SignFi Dataset.

-2. Grant of License
+>2.
+Grant of License
+>

-The College of William and Mary hereby grants to You a non-exclusive, non-transferable, revocable license to use the SignFi Dataset solely for Your non-commercial, educational, and research purposes only, but without any right to copy or reproduce, publish or otherwise make available to the public or communicate to the public, sell, rent or lend the whole or any constituent part of the SignFi Dataset thereof.
+>The College of William and Mary hereby grants to You a non-exclusive, non-transferable, revocable license to use the SignFi Dataset solely for Your non-commercial, educational, and research purposes only, but without any right to copy or reproduce, publish or otherwise make available to the public or communicate to the public, sell, rent or lend the whole or any constituent part of the SignFi Dataset thereof.
 The SignFi Dataset shall not be redistributed without the express written prior approval of the College of William and Mary You agree to respect the privacy of those human subjects whose sign gesture data are included in the SignFi Dataset.
 Do not attempt to reverse the anonymization process to identify specific identifiers including, without limitation, names, postal address information, telephone numbers, e-mail addresses, social security numbers, and biometric identifiers.
 You agree not to reverse engineer, separate or otherwise tamper with the SignFi Dataset so that data can be extracted and used outside the scope of that permitted in this Agreement.
+>

-You agree to acknowledge the source of the SignFi Dataset in all of Your publications and presentations based wholly or in part on the SignFi Dataset.
+>You agree to acknowledge the source of the SignFi Dataset in all of Your publications and presentations based wholly or in part on the SignFi Dataset.
 You agree to provide a disclaimer in any publication or presentation to the effect that the College of William and Mary does not bear any responsibility for Your analysis or interpretation of SignFi Dataset.
+>

-You agree and acknowledge that the College of William and Mary may hold, process, and store any personal data submitted by You for validation and statistical purposes and for the purposes of the administration and management of SignFi Dataset.
+>You agree and acknowledge that the College of William and Mary may hold, process, and store any personal data submitted by You for validation and statistical purposes and for the purposes of the administration and management of SignFi Dataset.
 You agree that any personal data submitted by You is accurate to the best of his or her knowledge.
+>

-The College of William and Mary provides the SignFi Dataset "AS IS," without any warranty or promise of technical support, and disclaims any liability of any kind for any damages whatsoever resulting from use of the SignFi Dataset .
+>The College of William and Mary provides the SignFi Dataset "AS IS," without any warranty or promise of technical support, and disclaims any liability of any kind for any damages whatsoever resulting from use of the SignFi Dataset .
+>

-THE COLLLEGE OF WILLIAM AND MARY MAKES NO WARRANTIES, EXPRESS OR IMPLIED WITH RESPECT TO THE SIGNFI DATASET, INCLUDING ANY IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, WHICH ARE HEREBY EXPRESSLY DISCLAIMED.
+>THE COLLLEGE OF WILLIAM AND MARY MAKES NO WARRANTIES, EXPRESS OR IMPLIED WITH RESPECT TO THE SIGNFI DATASET, INCLUDING ANY IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, WHICH ARE HEREBY EXPRESSLY DISCLAIMED.
+>

-Your acceptance and use of the SignFi Dataset binds you to the terms and conditions of this License as stated herein.
+>Your acceptance and use of the SignFi Dataset binds you to the terms and conditions of this License as stated herein.